February 21, 2012

 It is not difficult to see why the Supreme Court has backed General Oberoi on the first hearing, rejecting the DESW’s plea for a stay.
 The Fifth Pay Commission, in order to curtail medical subjectivity in computing disability percentages and to simplify and rationalise disability pensions, introduced the concept of “broad-banding”.
 All soldiers with up to 50 per cent disability would be paid 50 per cent disability pension; those between 50 and 75 per cent would be paid 75 per cent; and soldiers with 76 per cent or more disability would be regarded as 100 per cent disabled.
 Instead of welcoming the simplified arrangement, the MoD perversely restricted “broad-banding” only to soldiers who were prematurely invalided out of service, while withholding benefits from those who completed their service.
 The AFT swiftly rejected this discrimination, as did the Supreme Court in two rulings last year: K J S Buttar versus Union Of India and Union of India versus Paramjit Singh.
 But the DESW chose to waste the Supreme Court’s time anyway.

 With generals treated thus, there is far less welfare for lower ranks.
 Take the case of “havildars” (sergeants, or three-stripers, the backbone of the army) who are sometimes rewarded with the honorary rank of “naib subedar” on retirement.
-The ruled that honorary naib subedars should get the pension for that rank, rather than havildars’ pension, which was the earlier practice.
+The Sixth Pay Commission ruled that honorary naib subedars should get the pension for that rank, rather than havildars’ pension, which was the earlier practice.
 The DESW, however, only implemented it for post-2006 retirees.
 The AFT, however, extended this benefit to pre-2006 honorary naib subedars, a judgment that the Supreme Court concurred with.
 Against army advice, the DESW appealed to the Supreme Court.
 Appearing in the case, the solicitor general, briefed by the DESW, told the court (and this was included in the judgment) that the benefit was only for havildars who obtained honorary rank prior to retirement.
 In fact, as the DESW knows well, honorary naib subedar rank is only awarded after retirement.
 The Army headquarter’s plea that this be rectified has been ignored.
 To this day, honorary naib subedars remain tricked out of their pension by the DESW.
 What has been achieved except a further erosion of the MoD’s relationship with the military?

 Such skullduggery naturally generates litigation; and the DESW is overwhelmed by the work that it creates for itself.
 Ninety per cent of all court/tribunal judgments that require implementation (and that is only because the DESW has exhausted every conceivable legal recourse) remain pending until the aggrieved ex-serviceman files a contempt or execution petition.
 This adds to the already groaning table of litigation.